The adrenal glands are two triangle-shaped glands. One gland is located on top of each kidney.

-The outer part of the adrenal gland is called the cortex and produces steroid hormones such as cortisol, aldosterone, and testosterone.
-The inner part of the adrenal gland is called the medulla and produces epinephrine and norepinephrine, which are commonly called adrenaline and noradrenaline.
+Each adrenal gland is about the size of the top part of the thumb.
+The outer part of the gland is called the cortex.
+It produces steroid hormones such as cortisol, aldosterone, and hormones that can be converted to testosterone.
+The inner part of the gland is called the medulla.
+It produces epinephrine and norepinephrine, which are also called adrenaline and noradrenaline.

 - Cushing syndrome

 - Glucocorticoid medications

 - Waterhouse-Friderichsen syndrome

 Stewart PM, Krone NP.
 The adrenal cortex.
 In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
 12th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 15.

 |Review Date: 8/5/2014

 Reviewed By: Brent Wisse, MD, Associate Professor of Medicine, Division of Metabolism, Endocrinology & Nutrition, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.